eXpandFramework/Reactive.XAF/src/Modules/Reactive.Win/Readme.md

 ## Details

 ### Tests
-The module is tested on Azure for each build with these [tests](https://github.com/eXpandFramework/Packages/tree/master/src/Tests/Reactive.Win)
+The module is tested on Azure for each build with these [tests](https://github.com/eXpandFramework/Packages/tree/master/src/Tests/Xpand.XAF.s.Reactive.Win.Win).
+All Tests run as per our [Compatibility Matrix](https://github.com/eXpandFramework/DevExpress.XAF#compatibility-matrix)
 ### Examples